DataDog/logs-psa/POCs/OP-gcp-microservices-demo-sandbox/README.md

 - `kubectl create secret generic dd-api-key --from-literal api-key="<API-KEY>"`
 - `kubectl create secret generic dd-app-key --from-literal app-key="<APP-KEY>"`
 - `helm upgrade --install datadog-agent datadog/datadog -f k8s-dd/datadog-agent/values.yaml`

+This only enables infrastructure and log collection, if you want other telemetry, you'll need to do update various configs for whichever telemetry you are  after.

 # Original README from GCP